PeterShinners/comp/design/resource.md

 Handles use the `@` symbol to distinguish them from tags (`#`) and shapes (`~`).
 They are tracked automatically through frame-based reference counting and integrate seamlessly with the shape morphing system for type-safe dispatch.

+**Key insight from Python bridge implementation**: Handles can store module-specific data in their private data dictionary using string keys.
+This enables clean wrapping of external objects (like Python objects) without exposing internal implementation details.
+The private data is opaque to the language runtime but accessible to the module that created the handle.

 ## Key Principles

 1. **Capability-Based**: Creating a handle requires a resource token that grants permission